2024 Solar Incentives Guide for West Chester, OH - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a certain percentage of the money you spend on your solar system.
+Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit equal to a certain percentage of the money you spend installing solar panels.

 State & Local Solar Incentives